How Bob Stumbled Upon The Secret For Maximizing Return On Investment While Monetizing Patents?

 Patent owners have been using basic techniques for years as a mechanism to tackle all patent monetization cases.
-Though this may seem as a relatively cheaper method to arrive at the solution, but it is not the most comprehensive method to go about.
+Though this may seem like a relatively cheaper method to arrive at the solution, it is not the most comprehensive method to go about.

 In our opinion, Reverse Engineering/Product Testing is a more productive method, which though a bit more costly than the basic one, yields better return on investment.

 After all, the entire point of monetizing a patent is a good ROI.
 Then why not choose the method that gets you the best Return on Investment?

-Authored By: Rohit Sood, Team Lead, Infringement and Vincy Khandpur, Senior Research Analyst, Infringement.
+Authored By: Rohit Sood, Manager, and Vincy Khandpur, Team Lead, Infringement Search.

 Next Step: Explore more Patent commercialization Strategies and create your own smart patent commercialization strategy using these tactics.